OneKey-Network/OneKey-implementation/paf-mvp-audit/README.md

 ### Cryptography

-Modules ec-key and ecdsa-secp256r1 are used for common cryptography functions across the repository.
+Modules `ec-key and` and `ecdsa-secp256r1` are used for common cryptography functions across the repository.

-ec-key only to convert PEM format public keys into JWK format.
+`ec-key only` to convert PEM format public keys into JWK format.

-ecdsa-secp256r1 is used across the project in Node and browser code.
+`ecdsa-secp256r1` is used across the project in Node and browser code.
 Prior to use in the audit module only the Node version was being used.
 The audit module requires the browser version.
 A bug in the current NPM module relating to the decoding of signatures in the web browser needs to be fixed by the package maintainer before the official package can be used.
 A fork of the package has been made and added to the repository as a sub module where the bug has been fixed.
-Once confirmed working in Prebid the maintainer can be contacted to apply the fix to the ecdsa-secp256r1 package.
+Once confirmed working in Prebid the maintainer can be contacted to apply the fix to the `ecdsa-secp256r1` package.